The development of web publishing applications like the WordPress CMS platform has truly simplified web design and web development for web users.

 A WordPress theme controls all of the design elements of the website.
 It allows you to add a “skin” to your entire site in a similar way that a template system does but it also also gives you more control over the management, appearance and ability to customize template options.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-(WordPress.org – WP Theme Directory)
+(WordPress.org – Themes Directory)

 (Browse Thousands Of FREE WordPress Themes!)

-- WordPress themes allow WP users to save thousands of dollars on web design costs.
-Free WP themes cost nothing and most “Premium”WP themes are typically quite affordable.
+- WP themes lets you save thousands of dollars on web development costs.
+Free WordPress themes cost nothing and most “Premium”themes are typically very inexpensive.

-Hopefully, this overview has given you a clearer understanding about WP themes, what themes are, how they can help your business save money on website design costs, and how WP themes allow you to easily customize a web site.
+Hopefully, the above article has helped you gain a better understanding of WordPress themes, what themes are, how themes can help your business save money, and how themes make customizing your web design easy.